Dozens dead or missing after air strike in Islamic State-held north Syria

 It was not immediately clear who carried out the airstrike.
 Syrian Kurdish forces have been advancing on Raqqa under the cover of U.S.-led coalition airstrikes and are now 8 kilometres (5 miles) north of the city.
 Syrian and Russian aircraft have also carried out strikes against the IS group.

-Elsewhere in Syria, insurgents advanced on government-held towns and positions north of the central city of Hama, the country’s fourth largest city.
+Elsewhere in Syria, insurgents advanced on government-held towns and positions north of the central city of Hama.
 An al-Qaida-linked group spearheaded the assault, launched Tuesday, by detonating a car bomb in the nearby town of Souran.

 The activist-run Hama Media Center said the rebels had reached the village of Khatab, 10 kilometres (6 miles) northwest of government-held Hama.
-State media denied reports of the advance.
+State media reported fighting on the outskirts of the village and Souran.

 The offensive coincides with a concentrated effort by opposition forces to breach government lines in the eastern neighbourhoods of the capital, Damascus.
 That operation is also spearheaded by the al-Qaida-linked Levant Liberation Committee.